-- Is there a description of the proposed method for assessing the effectiveness and implementation of a navigator model?
-Does the application propose the use of an optimization research design (e.g., Sequential Multiple Assignment Randomized Trial adaptive designs or Multiphase Optimization Strategy factorial designs) to identify and test components of navigator models that drive improvements in care and if not, does it justify why the proposed methodology is more beneficial?
-Does the application specify the research strategies that will be used to measure the active attributes of the navigator model, clinical progress and clinical, functional and behavioral outcomes? - Does the application provide sufficient empirical basis for the proposed targets/mechanisms that are presumed to account for changes in access, engagement, coordination, and optimization of mental health services?
+- Does the application describe the proposed method for assessing the effectiveness and implementation of a family navigator model and specify the research strategies that will be used to monitor coordinated care strategies, clinical progress and measure clinical, functional and behavioral outcomes?
+Does the application describe plans to promote long-term sustainability? - Does the application provide sufficient empirical basis for the proposed targets/mechanisms that are presumed to account for changes in access, engagement, coordination and optimization of mental health services?
 Is there a feasible plan for assessing target engagement?
-Is there an adequate description of the analysis plan to determine whether the intervention leads to changes in the targets/mechanisms? - Does the application describe the proposed method for assessing the effectiveness and implementation of a family navigator model and specify the research strategies that will be used to monitor coordinated care strategies, clinical progress and measure clinical, functional and behavioral outcomes? - Is there a clearly described systematic assessment of the acceptability/feasibility of the navigator strategy and quantification of the required resources for the assessment approach? - Does the application utilize a deployment-focused approach (e.g., the incorporation of stakeholder perspectives,
+Is there an adequate description of the analysis plan to determine whether the intervention leads to changes in the targets/mechanisms? - How well does the application provide an adequate justification for using validated measures?
+For any new measures that will be validated in the course of the pilot work, how scientifically sound is the process by which this will occur?
+How well does the described work demonstrate the feasibility of collecting data with these measures in the future large scale project?